 A prospective radiographer can begin by earning an associate degree in the field for certification from the American Registry of Radiologic Technologists (ARRT).
 If interested, you can then pursue a bachelor's degree in the field.
 Upon graduation, a radiographer can become gainfully employed in hospitals, imaging centers, outpatient clinics, and mobile X-ray companies.

-What is the job outlook for Radiography Technicians?
+What is the job outlook for Radiography Technologists?

-Medical technologies and services have become more favorable due to an aging population, advancements in technology, and job security.
+Medical technologies and services have become more favorable due to an aging population, technological advancements, and job security.
 Other perks include a short amount of training required to complete certification and the flexibility for diversity with increased pay.
 The pay available to radiographers and similar positions within the radiology field can be lucrative.
-According to the BLS, the median annual income for radiographers and technologists (across a wide variety of positions and job types) is $62,280.

 What sets ECC’s program apart?

 ECC’s Radiography Program has a well-deserved reputation.
 Graduates of ECC’s program are highly skilled and qualified to sit for the national certification examination by the American Registry of Radiologic Technologists (ARRT) and are ready to enter a profession that combines technology with compassion.
 There are a variety of specialties that you can pursue following your successful completion of ECC’s Radiography Program.
-ECC offers advanced certificate programs in the specialties of mammography, computed tomography, and magnetic resonance.
+ECC offers advanced certificate programs in mammography, computed tomography, and magnetic resonance specialties.
 The boundaries of your career in radiologic technology are determined only by your own abilities and interests.